timhamrouge/id-management-app/README.md

 TODO:

+{ "username": "new", "payload": {"username": "tim", "password": "pass", "email": "email@email"} }

 work on displaying the bad_auth, bad_user and bad_pass in line with their form fields.
 Form should only POST if the fields validate correctly, i.e. are not empty.

+when accessing the login page with a GET, it needs to set

 user can see a login screen as standard.
 They are prompted to login.
 If they enter the wrong credentials, it validates this. if they attempt to